American Addiction Centers Photo

 Drug counseling is something many who struggle with addiction need to revisit throughout recovery.
 It doesn’t necessarily need to be rendered at a treatment facility though.
 Drug and alcohol abuse counselors are employed as therapists and mental health professionals at local health departments, and they frequently have their own private offices.

 Some individuals who need drug counseling need help for poly-drug abuse.
-Secondary drug abuse is most common alongside alcohol abuse.
-Among the 1,749,767 people admitted to rehab in 2012, 306,753 were abusing alcohol along with other substances, per the Substance Abuse and Mental Health Services Administration.Drug and alcohol counselors do not normally screen for and diagnose mental health disorders, but they can report their findings to therapists and psychiatrists who are capable of rendering such diagnoses.
+Secondary drug use is most common alongside alcohol addiction.Drug and alcohol counselors do not normally screen for and diagnose mental health disorders, but they can report their findings to therapists and psychiatrists who are capable of rendering such diagnoses.

 For those with mental health symptoms, drug counseling helps them to comprehend how symptoms like depression and anxiety may have led them to self-medicate with drugs or alcohol.
 Once individuals understand why they engaged in substance abuse in the first place, they have a better chance at resisting triggers to use or drink again and sustaining sobriety.